 I like Golbat just fine as a name, but I prefer Zubat.

 Fun Fact: In France, it’s called Nosferalto, which is also incredibly awesome.
-The alto part means ‘high’ which I think is in reference to Golbat’s flying abilities.
+The alto part means ‘high’ which I think is in reference to Golbat’s flying abilities or its high-pitched screech.

 Design: I think Golbat’s design is the perfect combination of ‘typical bat’ and ‘creepy.
 I mean, look at this thing.
 It’s just a bat with a HUGE mouth, but that’s all it really needs to come off as creepy.
 It’s gaping, never closing, black abyss of a mouth.